Sustainable Finance Disclosure Regulation

 For the Prudential Polska statement on principal adverse impacts of insurance advice on sustainability factors please go to: pru.pl/dokumenty-ogolne

-As a responsible investor we consider the sustainability risks of investments by looking at environmental, social and governance (ESG) factors that could have a material financial impact.
-We then incorporate these factors into our risk management framework.
-There are different levels of sustainability risk consideration and subsequent impact on investments, depending on the market conditions, and individual sustainability risks.
+We consider the sustainability risks of investments by looking at environmental, social and governance (ESG) factors that could have a material financial impact.
+There are different levels of sustainability risk consideration and subsequent impact on investments, depending on the type of asset class, the market conditions, and individual sustainability risks.

 What additional publications provide more information on sustainability?